XuYuanchi/Bis/README.md

 $ conda env create -f environment.yml
 ```
 # Usage
+`Bis` is an optimal transport-based autoencoder model for single-cell imputation, which can be used to:
++ Single-cell data imputation.
+The example can be seen in the <a href="https://github.com/XuYuanchi/Bis">demo.py</a>.

+We give users some suggestions for running in the <a href="https://github.com/XuYuanchi/Bis">tutorial.md</a>.

 # Data Availability
 The real data sets we used can be download in